sriharshachilakapati/yt-private-subscriptions-udacity-ios-nanodegree/README.md

     - [x] You can manage your subscription from the player screen with that button
   - [x] See the latest uploads of your subscriptions in the 'Subscriptions' screen

+You can also pull down the subscriptions screen to refresh your feed.

 ## Setting up for development

 What you'll need: